apisyouwonthate/api-glossary/README.md

 The "Open API Initiative" are the group in control of the development of the OpenAPI Specification ([OAS](#OAS)).
 The name of the group has a space in it.
 The name of the specification does not. 🤷‍♂️

+## Parameters

+Parameters is a general catch-all term for headers, path parameters, query string parameters, and in OpenAPI v2 it also included the request body (like form data).

+_More about [Parameters](http://spec.openapis.org/oas/v3.0.2#parameter-object) in the OpenAPI v3.0 specification._

 ## Reference Documentation

 Very similar to the sort of "Classes, Methods, Constants" documentation you're used to seeing for code libraries, modules, packages, explaining the various inputs and outputs.
 Reference Documentation is a rendering of the API Description in HTML (or maybe a PDF) so slightly less technical people can figure out how to work with the API.